 Increasingly, his procurement work has involved advising on state aid.
 He has advised on the state aid aspects of transport infrastructure, support for community services, guaranties for 'in-house' procurement bids by local authorities and regeneration projects.

 He edits (with Jason Coppel QC and Joseph Barrett) 11KBW’s Procurement Law Newsletter.
 He delivers talks on procurement law, including on the new Directives.

-Patrick has been a member of the Attorney General’s ‘C’ panel since March 2010 and has acted in numerous claims for judicial review across a range of areas, including prisons, immigration, social security, libraries, human rights and the public sector equalities duty.
+Patrick has been a member of the Attorney General’s ‘B' panel since March 2014, having previously been on the ‘C’ panel, and has acted in numerous claims for judicial review across a range of areas, including prisons, immigration, social security, libraries, human rights and the public sector equalities duty.
 His public law work includes the following.